ComNets-Bremen/SWIMMobility/README.md

 Check the examples provided by the INET Framework in the 'examples/mobility' folder to see how a mobility model is configured and used in a simulation.

 The SWIM model has a number of configurable parameters that are defined in the 'SWIMMobility.ned'.
-Each of these parameters has default values and if they are required to be changed, use the omnetpp.ini file to set these changed values.
+Each of these parameters has a default value and if they are required to be changed, use the `omnetpp.ini` file to set these changed values.
+The following list provides the parameters specific to the SWIM model.

-- `alpha` is the alpha value used in the SWIM model (default is 0.5)
+- `alpha` - The alpha value used in the SWIM model (default is 0.5);
-- TODO
+- `noOfLocations` - The number of locations spread over the mobility area (default is 20);
+- `Hosts` - The number of hosts in the scenario (defaults to the hosts defined in the network);
+- `popularityDecisionThreshold` - The threshold used to decide between selecting a popular location or a not so popular location based on weights.
+The value range from 0 to 10 (default is 7).
+A higher value results in placing a more emphasis on a popular location;
+- `returnHomePercentage` - Every node may move from location to location.
+If this variable is set, then the node returns home for the given percentage of times (defaults to 15 percent);
+- `neighbourLocationLimit` - The radius within which all locations found are considered as being neighbouring locations.
+Outside this range are visiting locations (defaults to 300 meters)
+- `radius` - This variable defines the radius within which a node should be located at selected neighbouring/visiting location.
+This is done to prevent nodes piling up at the same location (defaults to 5 meters).
+- `usedRNG` - The number of the RNG to use for all SWIM related random numbers (defined in omnetpp.ini).

 Support
 =======